16 Different Types of Lizards in Florida

 Share with your friends 🥹!

 There are different types of lizards in Florida.
-The Sunshine State boasts more than 300 different types of lizards, making Florida one of the most biologically diverse places in the world!
+The Sunshine State boasts more than 300 types of lizards, making Florida one of the most biologically diverse places in the world!

 Some types of lizards are indigenous to Florida.
 Many aren’t, which can sometimes cause problems for the ecosystem.